 Chapter 9: Implementing Learning Oriented-Assessment in Malaysia: Insights From Key Stakeholders

 Alla Khan and Norhaslinda Hassan

-Chapter 10: "I Was Not Thoughtful Enough Before:" Exploiting the LOA Potential of a Test Taker-Oriented Rubric for Summative Assessment
+Chapter 10: "I Was Not Thoughtful Enough Before:" Exploiting the Learning-Oriented-Assessment Potential of a Test-Taker-Oriented Rubric for Summative Assessment

 Chapter 11: Learning Oriented Assessment from a Teacher’s Perspective: Insights from Teachers’ Action Research